 We strongly encourage every member to participate in Thursday’s sessions and we look forward to further developing your successful CEO Chapter.
 To apply, please visit the link below – but first, take a look at the available topics on the next page.
 Each session features a panel of about 5-10 leaders.

-Dr. Pam Mickelson of Morningside College and Professor Len Sholtis of Eastern Michigan University will serve as coordinators for the Chapter Development Sessions.
+Dr. Pam Mickelson of Morningside College will serve as the coordinator for the Chapter Development Sessions.
 They will review every submission and notify faculty/student members that are selected to be panelists.

 CEO members that are invited to participate will receive a 15% discount towards your registration.